QuarTheDev/SpotX-GUI-Linux/README.md

 A graphical uninstaller is still in the works.
 For now, use the suggested action for the standard version:

-- Close Spotify completely, then run the following command in your terminal:
+- Close Spotify completely, then paste/type the following command in your terminal:
 ```
 bash <(curl -sSL https://gist.github.com/jetfir3/e8830cf8deba6a4f15eec094d344f7b1/raw/spotx.sh) -U
 ```
 <!--
 Placeholder for future graphical uninstaller:

-If you do not wish for another graphical installer, you can alternatively run the following in your terminal to uninstall SpotX:
+If you do not wish for another graphical installer, you can alternatively paste/type the following in your terminal to uninstall SpotX:
 ```
 bash <(curl -sSL https://raw.githubusercontent.com/QuarTheDev/SpotX-GUI-Linux/main/uninstall/init.sh)
 ```